 - A US citizen has to pay accurate taxes owed to the US government.
 He has to pay all the taxes due to the government in the manner provided by law;

 - A US citizen may serve as a witness.
-A citizen has to make himself available if summoned by court to serve as a witness and comply with the court’s decision;
+A citizen has to make himself available if summoned by the court to serve as a witness and comply with the court’s decision;

 - A US citizen may serve as a Jury.
 It is the right of any American citizen to serve as a juror.
-His duty as a juror is to appear in court, hear evidence presented during trial and to decide whether the defendant brought before the jury is guilty or not;
+His duty as a juror is to appear in court, hear evidence presented during the trial, and to decide whether the defendant brought before the jury is guilty or not;

-- All citizens must exercise his right to vote.
+- All citizens must exercise their right to vote.
 It is a privilege given to all citizens to participate in the electoral process.
 Citizens have to exercise their right to vote and elect their representatives; and

 - Citizens who turned 18 years old must register with the Selective Service System.
-This is a mandatory compliance under the law.
+This is mandatory compliance under the law.
 Registration to the Selective Service applies only to men.